Amsterdam: Historical population

-Diversity and immigration
+Immigration

 In the 16th and 17th centuries, non-Dutch immigrants to Amsterdam were mostly Protestant Huguenots and Flemings, Sephardic Jews, and Westphalians.
 Huguenots came after the Edict of Fontainebleau in 1685, while the Flemish Protestants came during the Eighty Years' War against Catholic Spain.
 The Westphalians came to Amsterdam mostly for economic reasons; their influx continued through the 18th and 19th centuries.
 Before the Second World War, 10% of the city population was Jewish.
 Just twenty percent of them survived the Holocaust.

 Amsterdam experienced an influx of religions and cultures after the Second World War.
 With 180 different nationalities, Amsterdam is home to one of the widest varieties of nationalities of any city in the world.
 The proportion of the population of immigrant origin in the city proper is about 50% and 88% of the population are Dutch citizens.

 The first mass immigration in the 20th century was by people from Indonesia, who came to Amsterdam after the independence of the Dutch East Indies in the 1940s and 1950s.
 In the 1960s guest workers from Turkey, Morocco, Italy, and Spain immigrated to Amsterdam.
 After the independence of Suriname in 1975, a large wave of Surinamese settled in Amsterdam, mostly in the Bijlmer area.
 Other immigrants, including refugees asylum seekers and undocumented immigrants, came from Europe, the Americas, Asia, and Africa.
 In the 1970s and 1980s, many 'old' Amsterdammers moved to 'new' cities like Almere and Purmerend, prompted by the third Land-use planning bill of the Dutch Government.
 This bill promoted suburbanization and arranged for new developments in so-called "groeikernen", literally cores of growth.
 Young professionals and artists moved into neighborhoods De Pijp and the Jordaan abandoned by these Amsterdammers.
 The non-Western immigrants settled mostly in the social housing projects in Amsterdam-West and the Bijlmer.